 “I was passing through town with my band, and we heard about a frat party, so here was me and three other gutter punks on all kinds of drugs in a frat party pounding beer, and you guys couldn’t get rid of me since then,” he said.
 “I left, I went to the Marine Corp.
 I was out of the Marine Corp for about three months and I came back to New Paltz and stayed there.”

-Sid was an integral part of what was known as “the stoop,” a gray flat of stone sticking out of a storefront that was always changing ownership while the stoop maintained.
-A cacophony of the weird congregated at the stoop everyday, spouting madness and joy — gutter-punks, crusties, townies, travelers, SUNY arts students and the occasional street seer.
-It was like the neighborhood bar for people who couldn’t buy drinks by the pint.
+Sid was an integral part of what was known as “the stoop,” a gray flat of stone sticking out of a storefront that was always changing ownership while the stoop stayed the same.
+A cacophony of the weird congregated at the stoop every day, spouting madness and joy — gutter-punks, crusties, townies, travelers, SUNY arts students and the occasional street seer.
+It was like the neighborhood bar for people who couldn’t afford drinks by the pint.